 Dyker Heights Christmas Lights (Brooklyn)

 This Brooklyn neighborhood goes all out for the holidays!
-It’s worth doing a guided tour or walk, because the hosts know where all the best lights are, but you can do a self-guided tour, too.
+It's worth doing a guided tour, because the neighborhood is off the beaten path, and the hosts know where all the best lights are.
+But you can do a self-guided tour, too.
 The most popular areas are 11th to 13th Avenues between 83rd and 86th Streets.

 The Rockettes are a Christmas classic, and this show is a must!
 Make your day even more memorable with a Rockettes dance class, VIP pre-show reception, or a tour of Radio City.

 A Christmas Carol at the Merchant's House Museum

 This classic holiday performance is inspired by a trip Dickens made to New York in 1867 for a month of sold-out performances of his holiday classic.